Fractal420/Nora-Tweaks/README.md

 ## Features

 *   **Custom Category Manager:** Create, manage, and sort your own custom module categories, which appear seamlessly in the module list.
-Supports drag-and-drop reordering and moving of modules between custom categories, middle-click to remove modules from custom categories, and hiding categories.
+(Implemented by Fractal420) Supports drag-and-drop reordering and moving of modules between custom categories, middle-click to remove modules from custom categories, and hiding categories.
-*   **Meteor GUI Position Fix:** Remembers and restores Meteor Client GUI window positions across sessions (saved to `config/nora-tweaks-gui-positions.json`).
+*   **Meteor GUI Position Fix:** (Implemented by Fractal420) Remembers and restores Meteor Client GUI window positions across sessions (saved to `config/nora-tweaks-gui-positions.json`).
 Also clamps windows to the screen, resolves overlaps on drag release by finding the nearest free position, and works with both the default theme and Catppuccin.
-(Implemented by Fractal420)
 *   **Auto Dirt Path:** Automatically creates paths from dirt-like blocks when holding a shovel.
 *   **Auto Farm Land:** Automatically creates farm land from dirt-like blocks when holding a hoe.
 *   **Auto Farm:** Harvests and replants configured crops automatically.
 (Adapted from Meteor Rejects)